MKv18/Traffic-Signs-Recognition/README.md

 - [Scipy](https://www.scipy.org/)

 ## Model
-The machine learning model used for this project is a Custom LSTM.
+The machine learning model used for this project is a Custom TR model.
 The model is trained on the training set and evaluated on the testing set.

 ## Results
-The model achieved an accuracy of 62% on the testing set.
+The model achieved an accuracy of 84% on the testing set.

 ## Usage

-This projectvcan be used in various applications such as autonomous vehicles and advanced driver assistance systems (ADAS)
+This project can be used in various applications such as autonomous vehicles and advanced driver assistance systems (ADAS)

 ## Roadmap
 The traffic sign recognition system requires the following packages
 -  Python 3.x
--  OpenCV
 -  TensorFlow
 -  Keras
--  Numpy

 ## Contributing